 Safer Spaces Administrator

-The Associate Vice-President for Human Resources at Calvin College serves as the college’s Safer Spaces administrator (SSA) and will oversee the implementation of all civil rights policies and claims, including those arising under Title IX, related to discrimination and harassment.
+The Vice-President for People, Strategy, and Technology at Calvin College serves as the college’s Safer Spaces administrator (SSA) and will oversee the implementation of all civil rights policies and claims, including those arising under Title IX, related to discrimination and harassment.
 The administrator is charged with directing the college’s efforts to end alleged discrimination, prevent its recurrence, and remedy its effects on individuals and the Calvin community.
 Reports of discrimination, harassment and/or retaliation should be promptly reported to the SSA or one of the college’s Safer Spaces Coordinators.